Nameless-Devs/echoboard/README.md

 ### 🚀 Getting Started / Installation
-Follow these steps to get the application up and running in your local environment:
+Follow these steps to get the application up and running in your local environment (you will be only able to run the applicatio in dev mode):

 1. Clone the repo SSH
 ``` git clone git@github.com:Nameless-Devs/echoboard.git ```